-To achieve this firstly, teachers should have high but realistic expectations, as this can give students the extra push they need.
+- High but realistic expectations from teachers can give students the extra push they need;

-Secondly, student effort (rather than ability) should be praised, as this encourages them to attempt harder tasks.
+- Student effort (rather than ability) should be praised, as this encourages them to attempt harder tasks;

-Thirdly, teachers should give students a sense of purpose by explaining why the material is being studied and how it will help them achieve their future goals.
+- Teachers can give students a sense of purpose by explaining why they're studying this material and how it will help them achieve their future goals.

 Lucy Crehan is author of one of the 2016 Economist Books of the Year – CleverLands.
 Her experiences working in the world’s highest performing education systems formed the basis for her book and her thought-provoking talk where she shared ideas of what educators in England can take from these systems.

 Lucy explained how from a very young age Chinese students are told stories that emphasise the importance of growth mindset.
 Lucy also suggested that teachers of the same subject come together to create detailed lesson plans that are delivered by one teacher and observed by the others.
 The observing teachers can look at student reactions to the material and identify areas of the lesson that can be improved.

 Dame Katherine Grainger DBE

 Rower Dame Katherine Grainger is Team GB’s most decorated female athlete having medalled at 5 different Olympics.
 Katherine has a truly inspirational story that can teach a lot about performance under pressure and resilience.

 Katherine explained how having a growth mindset, allowed her to learn from the narrow loss at Beijing 2008.
 A growth mindset gives the belief that improvements can be made and that just because you failed once doesn’t mean you will fail again.
 Setbacks, no matter how small should be assessed to identify issues, as if a number of small issues are corrected this can facilitate large overall change.